How to blur the background in Photoshop Tutorial

 Depending on your image, you may (or may not) choose to apply the blur effects options once you’re satisfied with the placement and intensity of the blur at various distances.
 What each one does is as follows:

 • To simulate lens bokeh, the “light bokeh” setting brightens the brightest points in the out-of-focus area.
 If you don’t have point lights in the background, stay away from these controls.
-The “bokeh color” option changes the color of those bright spots, while the “light range” option changes the tones that are included in the bokeh effect.

 • The noise tab will fix any blurred noise in the backdrop so that it matches the subject.
 You’ll need to use this option if you’re dealing with an image shot at a high ISO, for example, so that the subject doesn’t have more noise than the backdrop, which would look odd.
-Change the amount and size of the grain with the sliders to match the grain in the subject.
-You can leave this setting alone if there was no discernible noise in the original image.

 When you’re satisfied with the blur, bokeh, and noise levels, click OK, and Photoshop will produce the effect.

 There are several more ways to do a blur effect in Photoshop, but the field blur tool is a good place to start.
-It provides realistic effects without the need for complicated masks or depth maps.
-Let’s learn alternative ways to blur backgrounds in photoshop.

-SELECT A PHOTOGRAPH 2
+SELECT A PHOTOGRAPH

 1. SELECT A PHOTOGRAPH